MoneyforNotn/Strategy-Backtest-Commentary/README.md

 The vision for this repository is to store a comprehensive annotated collection of trading systems, backtesting frameworks, strategy assessments, market theories, and ideas coded in Python Jupyter Notebook.
 Chapters in this repository cover various concepts, utilize multiple backtesting methods/libraries, and employ several ways to validate testing.
 Most trading systems are devised only from price/volume data indicators which are quantifiable, replicable, and can be measured.

  ***Backtesting***
 Backtesting is a technique used in trading and investing to assess the performance of a trading strategy or investment approach using historical market data.
-By applying specific predetermined rules and parameters, backtesting can offer traders valuable insights into potential profitability, risks, and comparisons with alternative strategies.
+By applying specific predetermined rules and parameters, backtesting can offer traders valuable insights into profitability potentials, risks and constrains, and perfomance comparisons to alternative strategies.

   ***Why code it?***